bezzad/Downloader/README.md

-    OnTheFlyDownload = false, // caching in-memory or not? default valuse is true BufferBlockSize = 10240, // usually, hosts support max to 8000 bytes, default valuse is 8000 MaximumBytesPerSecond = 1024 * 1024, // download speed limited to 1MB/s, default valuse is zero or unlimited RequestConfiguration = // config and customize request headers {
+    OnTheFlyDownload = false, // caching in-memory or not? default valuse is true BufferBlockSize = 10240, // usually, hosts support max to 8000 bytes, default valuse is 8000 MaximumBytesPerSecond = 1024 * 1024, // download speed limited to 1MB/s, default valuse is zero or unlimited TempDirectory = "C:\\temp", // Set the temp path for buffering chunk files, the default path is Path.GetTempPath().
+    RequestConfiguration = // config and customize request headers {
         Accept = "*/*",